Allowable Hospitality Expenses

 Payment and reimbursement submitted without a detailed receipt and the additional information required will not be reimbursed.
 Detailed explanations on the disbursement voucher are required in order to explain how this expenditure is allowable based on the above policy.
 Lack of explanation will result in the return of the Kuali Financial System Disbursement Voucher (DV).

 HLOGA covered expenses must be approved ahead of time by the IU Office of Federal Relations (see above).
-The IU Federal Government Official Reporting form (see Forms section on side bar) should be used to report all expenses pertaining to the visit of a Federal government official.
+The IU Federal Government Official Reporting form should be used to report all expenses pertaining to the visit of a Federal government official.
 These persons may include certain individuals associated with the executive and legislative branches of federal government, as well as military officials.
 Please contact the IU Office of Federal Relations to determine whether expenses for a particular individual will be reportable under HLOGA.
 Failure to seek approval from the Office of Federal Relations may result in the inability to offer items of value (meal, lodging, souvenir, etc.) to a visiting covered federal official.
 See Additional Contacts section below for where to submit the HLOGA expense form.